vngcloud/vks-helm-charts/charts/vngcloud-ingress-controller/README.md

 <hr>

-# Introduction

-The `vngcloud-controller-manager` is a powerful Kubernetes plugin designed to streamline and enhance **network load balancing (L4 load-balancer)** within your clusters.

 # Prerequisites

 - Helm 3.0+
 - `KUBECONFIG` environment variable pointing to the `.kubeconfig` file with access to your Kubernetes cluster.

-# Install `vngcloud-controller-manager` on vContainer Kubernetes clusters
+# Install `vngcloud-ingress-controller` on vContainer Kubernetes clusters

-- Following the below steps to install `vngcloud-controller-manager` on your Kubernetes cluster:
+- Following the below steps to install `vngcloud-ingress-controller` on your Kubernetes cluster:
   - **Step 1**: Add the `vks-helm-charts` Helm repository:

     ```